dilyn-corner/KISS-kde/README.md

 3. You will require exactly one program from `coreutils` to build a single package.

-4. You will require a `musl` rebuild to include `getent`.

- 5. You will need `dbus`.
+4. You will need `dbus`.
 Because of this, you'll have to rebuild `qt5*`. __Note__ that I do not recomend building community's `qt5*`. `qt5` requires some `libressl` patches to get working and we might as well